-Pursuant to Rule 2a-5 under the Investment Company Act of 1940, as amended, the Board has designated the Adviser as the Fund's valuation designee to perform the fair valuation determination for securities and other assets held by the Fund.
+Pursuant to Rule 2a-5 under the Investment Company Act of 1940, the Board of Trustees (Board) has designated the Adviser as the Fund's and Underlying Fund's valuation designee to perform the fair valuation determination for securities and other assets held by the Fund.
 The Adviser, acting through its "Valuation Committee," is responsible for determining the fair value of investments for which market quotations are not readily available.
 The Valuation Committee is comprised of officers of the Adviser and certain of the Adviser's affiliated companies and determines fair value and oversees the calculation of the NAV.
 The Valuation Committee is subject to Board oversight and certain reporting and other requirements intended to provide the Board the information it needs to oversee the Adviser's fair value determinations.

 The Valuation Committee is also authorized to use pricing services to provide fair price evaluations of the current fair value of certain investments for purposes of calculating the NAV.
 In the event that market quotations and price evaluations are not available for an investment, the Valuation Committee determines the fair value of the investment in accordance with procedures adopted by the Adviser as the valuation designee.
 The Board periodically reviews the fair valuations made by the Valuation Committee.
 The Board has also approved the Adviser's fair valuation and significant events procedures as part of the Fund's compliance program and will review any changes made to the procedures.
-The Fund's SAI discusses the methods used by pricing services and the Valuation Committee in valuing investments.
+The Fund's and the Underlying Fund's Statements of Additional Information (SAI) discuss the methods used by pricing services and the Valuation Committee in valuing investments.